xtuml/mc/doc/notes/8019_masl/8019_masl_dnt.md

 5. Analysis
 -----------
-See [2].
+5.1 See [2].

+5.2 Background on Segregating M2M Transformations
+The xtUML meta-model (ooaofooa) and the model of MASL represent separate subject matters.
+Model-to-Model (M2M) Transformations span both subject matters and seem to require selecting from a source model and creating, relating and initializing into a destination model.
+This broad span of knowledge across subject matters is troublesome.

+An option exists that retains a stricter subject matter separation.
+By establishing a domain-specific communication protocol between the MASL and xtUML domains, looser coupling and a greater level of insulation can be maintained.
+It is recognized that the M2M transformation queries must retain knowledge of class names in both domains, however, the communication channel delegates the serialization of the classes in one or the other domain and allows the M2M queries to remain ignorant of the relational structure of the foreign domain.
+The M2M queries are housed in one domain only.
+The choice of home domain seems a pragmatic issue.
+In the case of xtUML and MASL, the xtUML domain is housing both the `xtuml2masl` queries and the `masl2xtuml` queries.
+This choice is largely due to xtUML being the more complex component.

+The use of a string serialization protocol is an idea new to this team and represents an area of further research.
+As of this writing, the technique seems to be working well enough to keep.

 6. Design
 ---------
 #### 6.1 Overall Flow
 In this project, MASL serves as both input and output.
 On the input flow, textual MASL is parsed, converted into xtUML and imported into BridgePoint.
-On the output flow, xtUML is converted into a MASL xtUML instance population and then rendered into textual MASL.
+On the output flow, xtUML is converted into instances in a model of MASL syntax and then rendered into textual MASL.

 6.1.1 `parser`
 The parser is a Java application generated from an `antlr` grammar of the textual MASL syntax.
 A second grammar builds and walks an abstract syntax tree (AST) of the language.
-The parser serializes MASL into `MASLDSL` which is represented as comma separated strings.
+The parser serializes MASL into serial MASL which is represented as comma separated strings.

 6.1.2 `masl2xtuml`
-`masl2xtuml (maslin)` receives as input MASLDSL.
-The MASLDSL may come directly from the parser or come from a populated model of the syntax of MASL.
+`masl2xtuml` receives as input serial MASL.
+The serialized MASL may come directly from the parser or come from a populated model of the syntax of MASL.
 A model-to-model transformation query creates instances of xtUML meta-model classes,